Named “Leader in LGBT Healthcare Equality” by Human Rights Campaign

 Since 2015, Lurie Children’s has been present annually at Chicago Pride Fest.
 Pride Fest creates a space for community organizations and businesses to celebrate and affirm the LGBTQ community, while also allowing them to engage and learn about services provided.

-Our Model Policy & Procedure to Assist Schools in Being Gender Inclusive
+Our Model Administrative Procedures to Assist Schools in Being Gender Inclusive

-In April 2016, Lurie Children’s issued our Model Policy and Administrative Procedure to guide schools as they navigate how to support gender inclusion, something that is important for all students.
+In April 2016, Lurie Children’s issued our Model Administrative Procedures to guide schools as they navigate how to support gender inclusion, something that is important for all students.
 Read the position statement.
+Download this literature review which outlines the research behind the Model Administrative Procedures and best practices for gender inclusion in schools.

 The intent of the Model Policy is to provide information and example practices that may help school districts meet and comply with Title IX regulations.
 School districts should consult with their attorney and review the applicable laws and guidance from the OCR and DOJ to make their own determination of the requirements under applicable law.